devatreides/metavel/README.md

 ## HOW TO INSTALL

-To install the package, jus use [composer](https://getcomposer.org):
+To install the package, just use [composer](https://getcomposer.org):

 ```bash
 composer require tombenevides/metavel